Trúc Nhân: 2019: Making an impression with Lớn rồi còn khóc nhè and Sáng mắt chưa?

 In April 2019,"Lớn rồi còn khóc nhè" (Grown up, still crying like a baby) was released with the main theme of maternal bond.
 It explores the idea of growing up, taking responsibilities for one's own actions, dealing with worries, and they distract one from looking after one's mother.
 The song introduced a fresh air to the V-pop music industry.

 In August 2019, Trúc Nhân released "Sáng mắt chưa?"
 (Are you clear?).
 The song is about difficulties of love in the LGBT community, and with lyrics and cinematography.
-Both the lyrics and music video are about two boys that are in love, but due to family pressure, one is marries into a heterosexual marriage.
-In the music video, Trúc Nhân plays as the ex-lover of the groom, deciding to take revenge by revealing the groom's closeted homosexuality.
-Throughout the music video, the lyrics sung by Trúc Nhân act as a non-diagetic warning to the bride with a hint of jealously at their marriage.
+Both the lyrics and music video are about two boys that are in love, but due to family pressure, one enters into a heterosexual marriage.
+In the music video, Trúc Nhân plays the ex-lover of the groom, deciding to take revenge by revealing the groom's closeted homosexuality.
+Throughout the music video, the lyrics sung by Trúc Nhân act as a non-diegetic warning to the bride with a hint of jealously at their marriage.
 However, the revenge turns out to be the groom's imagination as Trúc Nhân chooses to leave with a blessing.
 The release was praised for being lighthearted, despite the tragedies of homosexuals in society.
 The music video was shot in Vietnam and Thailand, inviting the dance group Angel Turbo from Thailand's Got Talent, adding to a humorous and entertaining scene during the bridge of the song that was sung in Thai.